joakimk/minimapper/README.md

 ### Using the ActiveRecord mapper

-(Not directly runnable like the previous example, requires ActiveRecord and a users table)
+This is not directly runnable like the previous example, it requires ActiveRecord, a database and a users table.
+Isn't it interesting how much you could do without those things in the previous example? :)

+When you do need to use an ORM like ActiveRecord however, it now has the same API as your in-memory persistance.

 ``` ruby
 require "minimapper/ar"